proaxius/wiretree/README.md

 # About Branches
 ## RELEASE : EVERYONE | FOR USE | STABLE | FEATURE TESTED AND RELEASED
 ## PRERELEASE : FOR THOSE WHO WANT TO GET INTO TESTING | EARLY FEATURE ACCESS | MAY BE OR IT MAY NOT BE STABLE | IN EARLY RELEASE PHASE
-## PREDEVELOPMENT : ONLY FOR DEVELOPERS | ALWAYS BREAKING AND PLEASE DONT CREATE ANY Pull REQUESTS or anything all mistakes all allowed in this branch just play with it.
+## PREDEVELOPMENT : ONLY FOR DEVELOPERS | ALWAYS BREAKING AND PLEASE DONT CREATE ANY Pull REQUESTS or anything all,  this branch is exists only to play with the code.
 ## TESTING : ONLY DEVELOPERS | IN DEVELOPMENT  AND TESTING | MAY BREAK DEPENDS ON YOUR SYSTEM OR PACKAGES OR ANYTHING | IN TESTING AND DEVELOPMENT PHASE